rparak/ABB-RobotStudio-Tutorial-Simple/README.md

 # ABB RobotStudio - Simple Tutorial (Create Tool, Pick and Place, etc.)

-The video demonstrates a few simple examples in ABB RobotStudio:
+The project demonstrates a few simple examples in ABB RobotStudio:

 Step 0) Import the designed Gripper (end effector) from Inventor / Solidworks (.sat file) into ABB RobotStudio.